Pica Disorder Treatment Options

 Most commonly seen among children, developmentally disabled persons and pregnant woman, pica disorder can pose some very real health dangers, according to the National Center for Biotechnology Information.
 If you or someone you know exhibits pica disorder symptoms, it’s important to seek treatment for this condition, sooner rather than later.

-Call our toll-free helpline at for more information on pica disorder treatment options.
+Call our toll-free helpline at 800-598-5053 (Who Answers?) for more information on pica disorder treatment options.

 Pica Disorder Causes & Symptoms